 The wording used to conduct the polls seems to have a huge influence on poll results, but the concerns of respondents are the same.
 “Some people think clean meat won’t be as tasty as conventional meat, and others are concerned that it will be very expensive,” said Bryant.

 “A lot of people are worried that meat grown from cells is unnatural, and could have negative consequences as a result.
 Of course, people rarely consider that today’s meat is far from natural!
 Animals are bred to grow unnaturally fast and large, and are pumped full of hormones and antibiotics to make them grow faster.
 Clean meat can actually avoid these practices.”

 People, however, seem to be increasingly aware of the issues with traditional farming.
 For example, the year 2020 witnessed consumers rushing to buy plant-based meats, and investments going to companies developing meat alternatives shot up threefold.

 “People are certainly interested in the possibility of avoiding the antibiotics, hormones, and diseases found in conventional meat,” said Bryant.
 “Consumers across Europe are also increasingly conscious of the environmental harm caused by meat production and animal cruelty is also becoming an important concern for many.”

-Despite the unclear statistics — though still clearly higher than for eating insects in Western countries — most developers of cultured meat are confident that their product is wanted, and that acceptance will increase as cultured meat is no longer a novelty.
-Bryant believes just seeing the product in stores will make many people lean towards eating it.
+Unsurprisingly, developers of cultured meat are confident that their product is wanted, and that acceptance will increase as cultured meat is no longer a novelty.
+Bryant believes that just seeing the product in stores will make many people lean towards eating it.

 “Many things which are widely accepted today once seemed unfamiliar and strange; people were once wary of ice produced in freezers!” said Bryant.
 “Some data suggests that European consumers are a little more skeptical of the concept than Americans, but on the whole it seems that there will be solid demand for clean meat in European and American markets.”